derickfay/import-alfred-snippets/README.md

 # import-alfred-snippets
 Import snippets to Alfred 3 or 4 from a .csv file

+(Combine this with https://github.com/derickfay/te-to-alfredCSV to convert TextExpander 5 snippets to Alfred snippets)

 The csv needs to be named snippets.csv and must contain exactly three fields: the snippet name, the abbreviation, and the snippet text itself.
 For example:

 ```bash